caonUlisses/ZombiesAteMyCode/README.md

 Whenever a model gets too fat, break it down (don't you dare just moving some methods to a module).
 Do so by extracting value and service objects.
 Our time is nye, so don't over over-engineer.

+#### Avoid collision!

+We may loose connection soon, so keep on using **UUIDs as primary keys**.
+If we need to go offline, a synchronization service will be as easy as pie.

 ## See it live!